 Supported Platforms

-C and C++ Support
+C and C++ Target Platform Support

 To get started with HOOPS Exchange C API, see Set Up Your Environment

-Windows x64 Windows 10 MSVC v142
+win Microsoft Windows 10 x86_64 v142

-CentOS 7 / Red Hat
+gnu CentOS 7

-Enterprise Linux 7
+gnu Red Hat Enterprise Linux 7

 devtoolset 8